MatthewMckee4/course-notes/notes/2024-2025/computing_science/professional_software_development/notes.typ

 *Roles in Scrum*: Product Owner, Scrum Master, Team Manager, Quality Assurance manager, Chief Architect, Developer.

-*Managing work in Scrum*: Work is organisted into releases and sprints.
+*Managing work in Scrum*: Work is organised into releases and sprints.
 Begin first sprint with a project launch meeting.
 Begin a sprint with a planning meeting, end with review meeting and retrospective.
 Stand-ups take place throughout the sprint to review progress.